manell0/MileStone-3-Book-Review/README.md

 2. As a new user, I want to be able to find out how this book review site works and what it is about.

-3. As a new user, I want to be able to rate the books.
+3. As a new user, I want to be able to rate my books.

 4. As a new user, I want to be able to write a review.